Visitation Procedures & Visitor Conduct

 PLEASE DO NOT wear flip flops or sandals as you will be required to remove your shoes!
 One alternative option is to bring a pair of socks along with you if you insist on wearing a sandal type shoe.

-After you remove your shoes, we will direct you to the washroom to wash your hands!
+After you remove your shoes, we will direct you to sanitize your hands!
+This has been a standard practice procedure loooonnnngggg before COVID -- so no complaining please!

-Once your hands are washed, you can freely pet our dogs and puppies within the guidelines already listed on this page.
+Once your hands are sanitized, you can freely pet our dogs and puppies within the guidelines already listed on this page.

 REFUSAL to FOLLOW these requests designed for the safety and health of our puppies and dogs will result in you being asked to leave our property IMMEDIATELY!
 We will guide you through the steps as they unfold, so you don't have to worry!